meekostuff/HTMLDecor/README.md

 in your site if that is desirable.
 - in most current browsers, elements from the content can be moved into the decor *while the element is still loading*.
 On IE6,7,8 this will throw an error, so for those browsers the decor is inserted and elements moved only after the DOM has fully loaded.
-This makes the decor the last thing to appear on the page.
-It would be desirable to provide a different option for these browsers.
 - the configuration options and mechanism may change in future releases

 Debugging